ourPLCC/plcc/README.md

 For example,

 ```
-# Skip rules discard the text the match.
+# Skip rules discard the text they match.
 skip WHITESPACE '\s+'

 # Token rules emits a Token containing their name and the match.